2014 Houston Astros season: June—July

+On June 8, the Astros connected for two grand slams in the same game for the second time in club history, by Jon Singleton, and Chris Carter, the first in the Major Leagues for both players.
+In addition to Carter and Singleton, Dexter Fowler (4) and Springer (12) went deep in a 14–5 rout of the Minnesota Twins.
+Singleton also thumped his first Major League double, and Jose Altuve pilfered two bases.
+Carter stroked his grand slam in the seventh inning of Brian Duensing, while Singleton followed in the ninth off Glen Perkins.
+The first game with two grand slams for Houston were hit by Jimmy Wynn and Denis Menke on July 30, 1969, which they hit during the same inning.
+(Note: The next contest in which the Astros hit two grand slams in the same game occurred on April 12, 2019.)

-Springer was featured on the June 25 cover of Sports Illustrated, including a prediction of Houston's 2017 World Series championship.
-At the time, Springer had 14 home runs and 59 RBI, Jose Altuve was leading the major leagues in hits, while the Astros had occupied last place in the AL West with a 33–45 record.
+George Springer was featured on the June 25 cover of Sports Illustrated, including a prediction of Houston's 2017 World Series championship.
+At the time, Springer had 14 home runs and 59 RBI, Jose Altuve was leading the major leagues in hits, while the Astros had occupied last place in the AL West with a record.

-Over a 52-game from July 4 through September 5, Chris Carter hammered 23 home run, 55 runs batted in (RBI), and hit for a .687 slugging percentage—all leading the major leagues in that span.
+Over a 52-game span from July 4 through September 5, Chris Carter hammered 23 home run, 55 runs batted in (RBI), and hit for a .687 slugging percentage—all leading the major leagues in that span.
 He also hit .296.

 Left-hander Dallas Keuchel posted a 9–5 win–loss record with a 3.20 earned run average (ERA) at the All-Star break, and was named a finalist for the final AL roster spot in the MLB All-Star Game.

 Beginning July 19, Springer was out of action due to a strained left quadriceps, and hence, was placed on the 15-day disabled list (DL).
 He appeared to be progressing, even going through a minor league rehabilitation stint in August, but it was announced on September 16 that he would miss the rest of the season, playing in a total of 78 games.